smartcontractkit/foundry-chainlink-toolkit/README.md

       yum install make
       ```

-3. Install and run Docker since for convenience, the Chainlink node runs in a container.
+3. Install and run Docker; for convenience, the Chainlink node runs in a container.
 Instructions: [docs.docker.com/get-docker](https://docs.docker.com/get-docker/).

 ### Chain RPC node
 In order for a Chainlink node to be able to interact with the blockchain, and to interact with the blockchain using the [Forge](https://book.getfoundry.sh/forge/), you have to know an RPC node http endpoint and web socket for a chosen network compatible with Chainlink.